jeffskinnerbox/rc-car/README.md

 for his PLA 3D printed RC car he calls Tarmo3.
-This is [Kris' third version][25] of a 3D printed RC Car, now with 4 wheel drive I was impress with everything I saw, since it appeared to be superior to all the other 3D printed RC cars out there, so I decide to make my own.
+This is [Kris' third version][25] of a 3D printed RC Car, now with 4 wheel drive I was impress with everything I saw, since it appeared to be superior to all the other 3D printed RC cars out there at the time, so I decide to make my own.